Area fishing report: Flounder, bluefin tuna, shark being caught in saltwater

 Cape Lookout/Bogue Inlet

-Inshore, near the beach, sea mullet and chopper bluefish are biting on grubs and artificial bait.
-Offshore wahoo are being captured using ballyhoo lures.
+Inshore and off the pier, chopper bluefish are biting on plug bait and shrimp.
+Also inshore, sea mullet, trout, and redfish are being caught using soft baits, and bottom fishing rigs.
+Offshore and near the gulf is a prime spot to catch a few whaoo, using ballyhoo lures.
 Contact: EJW Outdoors 252-247-4725; Portside Marina 252-726-7678; www.ncoif.com.

 Topsail Island

-Pier and surf anglers are reeling in black and red drum using shrimp bait.
-Also popping up near the surf are a few bluefish and sea mullet.
-Inshore, trout and flounder are biting on artificial bait, along with shrimp bait.
-Offshore, a few boats have caught sea bass using squid bait, and a few bonitos and albacores using fishing jigs.
-Still out in the gulf, wahoo and yellowfin tuna are being caught using ballyhoo lures and live bait.
+Pier and surf anglers are reeling in big bluefish on got-cha plugs.
+Near the pier sea mullet are also being reeled in using shrimp bait.
+In the waterways and creeks reports of speckled trout, red drum, black drum, and speckled trout are being caught using plastic lures and beer lures.
+Offshore, bonitos, sea bass, and albocores are appearing.
+The sea bass are biting mostly on squid.
+Still out in the gulf, wahoo are being caught using live bait.
 Contact: East Coast Discount Tackle 910-328-1887, www.eastcoastsports.com.

+Reports of king mackerel are spewing near the piers, getting hooked on clark spoons and drum spoons, as the bonitos are leaving the area due to the warmer temperatures.
+Inshore and near the marshes, trout and drum dominate, biting on shrimp and artificial baits.
+In the gulf, a few marlin are appearing.
+Contact: Tex’s Tackle 910-791-1763, www.texstackle.com.

 Southport/Sunset Beach

-Inshore anglers are catching whitings and bluefish that are biting on shrimp.
-Also inshore, a few trout are biting on beer lures.
-Outshore, black bass being caught 15-32 miles out, biting on squid.
-Wahoo are still outshore and in the gulf biting on ballyhoos.
+Inshore anglers are catching whitings, bluefish, and kingfish that are biting on shrimp.
+Offshore, wahoo, mahi, and triggerfish are being reeled in.
 Contact: Dutchman Creek Bait & Tackle 910-457-1221; www.yeahrightcharters.com; or www.oifishingcenter.com.

 Freshwater